Do Physical Activity And Diet Apps Improve The Health Of Users?

 There is a possibility that vitamin D deficiency plays a role in depression.
 For example, treating seasonal affective disorder (previously known as seasonal depression) with an hour of light therapy can decrease symptoms of depression significantly due to stimulating the natural synthesis of vitamin D within the body.
 Eating or drinking products that contain vitamin D, such as salmon, milk, egg yolks, and fortified orange juice, might positively impact your mental health.

-Foster sustainable habits
+Foster sustainable exercise and nutrition habits

 Stress may incite the desire to eat foods that offer "comfort," which are often processed foods like refined sugars and saturated fats.
 A poor diet combined with little to no exercise can quickly lead to health risks.
 Try to find habits you can sustain over time, and reach out for support if you struggle to do so.